Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-checkout.md

 [VERIFY: src/Packetery/Module/Checkout/CurrencySwitcherService.php#getConvertedPrice],
 `packeta_widget_weight` and `packeta_widget_language`
 [VERIFY: src/Packetery/Module/Checkout/CheckoutSettings.php#createSettings].
-The module also invalidates the WooCommerce rate cache when the customer changes the payment method [VERIFY: src/Packetery/Module/Checkout/SessionService.php#actionUpdateShippingRates].
+The module also clears the cached shipping rates of every package when WooCommerce renders the order review [VERIFY: src/Packetery/Module/Checkout/SessionService.php#actionUpdateShippingRates].
+The payment method enters the cache key of the package, so a change of the payment method gives new rates [VERIFY: src/Packetery/Module/Checkout/SessionService.php#filterUpdateShippingPackages].

 ## packetery-module-checkout: price and validation rules